Anmoldureha/polymarket-trading-bot-strategies/WEBSOCKET_ENABLED.md

 **Solutions:**
 1. ✅ **This is OK!** REST fallback ensures bot works
-2. Verify WebSocket URL in `polymarket_websocket.py`
+2. Verify WebSocket URL is `wss://ws-subscriptions-clob.polymarket.com/ws/market`
-3. Check if API credentials required
-4. Verify network connectivity
+3. Check network connectivity
+4. MARKET channel doesn't require authentication

+### WebSocket Connects But Disconnects Immediately

+**Symptoms:**
+- "WebSocket connected" followed by "Connection to remote host was lost"

+**Solutions:**
+1. ✅ **Fixed!** We now only subscribe when we have asset_ids
+2. Previous issue was subscribing with empty `asset_ids` array
+3. Current implementation waits for asset_ids before subscribing
+4. Connection should stay stable now

 ### No Real-Time Updates